trashvin/trashvin.github.io/_posts/2021-03-31-how-debug-notebook-in-vscode.md

 ![the jupyter menu in VSCode](https://i.imgur.com/TMotCoS.png)

-Once to notebook file is opened in VSCode, the system will connect to the running instance of the Jupyter Notebook.
+Once the notebook file is opened in VSCode, the system will connect to the running instance of the Jupyter Notebook.
 The VSCode interface will give the user the following status:

 - The kernel that is being used to run the notebook.
 In the image below you will see that I am using Python 3.8.5 inside a virtual environment 'venv'.
 See the section in green box on the image below.
 - The location of the Jupyter Server, in my case, it is local.